1926 Nassau hurricane: Meteorological history

-Over the next day, the cyclone crossed the Mona Passage and skirted the northeastern coast of the Dominican Republic; in the meantime its winds decreased to 85 mph (140 km/h) due to interaction with Hispaniola.
-Early on July 25, however, a period of rapid deepening commenced: within 18 hours the cyclone successively attained winds of at least 111 mph (178 km/h)—equivalent to a major hurricane on the modern-day Saffir–Simpson scale—and then 130 mph (215 km/h), making it a Category 4 hurricane.
-At 00:00 UTC on July 26, the cyclone reached its estimated peak of 140 mph (220 km/h), with an estimated central pressure of 938 mb; this made it the strongest Atlantic hurricane on record in the month of July until Hurricanes Dennis and Emily in 2005.
+Over the next day, the cyclone crossed the Mona Passage and skirted the coastal northeastern Dominican Republic; in the meantime its winds decreased to 85 mph (140 km/h) due to interaction with Hispaniola.
+Early on July 25, however, a period of rapid deepening commenced: within 18 hours the cyclone successively attained winds of 111 mph (178 km/h) or more—equivalent to a major hurricane on the modern-day Saffir–Simpson scale—and then 130 mph (215 km/h), making it a Category 4 storm.
+At 00:00 UTC on July 26, the cyclone reached its estimated peak of 140 mph (220 km/h), with central pressure of about 938 mb; this made it the strongest Atlantic hurricane on record in the month of July until Hurricanes Dennis and Emily in 2005.

 During its peak the cyclone tore through the Bahamas as a potent hurricane, though few meteorological observations were available near the storm's eye.
-Largely maintaining its force, the storm passed over or very close to the Bahamian capital Nassau.
+Largely maintaining its force, the storm passed near or over the Bahamian capital Nassau.
 After passing New Providence, the cyclone began to gradually weaken and its forward speed decreased.
-As it did so, the western periphery of the Azores High—a seasonal ridge of high atmospheric pressure—eroded, allowing a northward shift.
-By 06:00 UTC on July 27 the cyclone lost major-hurricane status and turned north-northwestward, nearing the eastern coast of Florida.
+As it did so, the western flank of the Azores High—a seasonal ridge of high atmospheric pressure—eroded, allowing a northward shift.
+By 06:00 UTC on July 27 the cyclone lost major-hurricane status and turned north-northwestward, nearing coastal eastern Florida.
 Sideswiping the Indian River, the storm continued to gradually weaken, and made landfall near New Smyrna at 10:00 UTC on July 28.
-At the time, the storm featured a smaller-than-average radius of maximum wind and an estimated central pressure of 967 mb, both of which suggested winds of 105 mph (165 km/h).
+At the time, the storm featured a smaller-than-average eye size and a central pressure near 967 mb, both of which suggested winds of 105 mph (165 km/h).

 After landfall, the storm quickly weakened and resumed a northwestward course.
-Eight hours after moving inland, the storm weakened to below hurricane status.
+Eight hours after moving inland, it shed hurricane status.
 A day later, after crossing Georgia, the cyclone degenerated into a tropical depression and headed westward over Alabama.
 Late on July 30, the depression began curving northward over Mississippi, and spent nearly three additional days heading northeastward.
 The system traversed the Mississippi and Ohio valleys before encountering the Great Lakes region.
 It became extratropical early on August 1 and dissipated over southern Ontario a day and a half later.